nigelcharman/ombfw-videos/Updating OMB status script.md

 Hi!
 On our mission to make Wellington Old Man's Beard Free, we've created a map to manage our efforts to control Old Man's Beard.

+Hi!
+On our mission to make Wellington Old Man's Beard Free, we need to check the status of all known Old Man's Beard patches.

+We're using the CAMS weed map to track the staus of each patch.

 This map is colour coded to show which patches need control, which patches have been controlled, and which patches need checking.

 ---